Dana94/2019-website/blog/2020-09-11-checking-prop-types-in-react.md

 The same can be done in React using the [`prop-types` package](https://www.npmjs.com/package/prop-types).

-Install the package:
+In a React program, install the package:
 ```bash
 npm install --save prop-types
 ```

-My example is just having an object called `quote` contain 2 string properties: `quote` and `author` which is passed to a component called `Card` to display it.
+My example contains an object called `quote` with 2 string properties: `quote` and `author` which is passed to a component called `Card` to display it.

 ```js
 // App.js